matrix-org/synapse/docs/usage/configuration/user_authentication/refresh_tokens.md

   useful mechanism.
   * It is up to homeserver administrators if they want to issue long-lived access tokens to clients not implementing refresh tokens.
-    * For compatibility, it is likely that they should at least until client support is widespread.
+    * For compatibility, it is likely that they should, at least until client support is widespread.
       * Users with clients that support refresh tokens will still benefit from the added security; it's not possible to downgrade a session to using long-lived access tokens so this effectively gives users the choice.
     * In a closed environment where all users use known clients, this may not be an issue as the homeserver administrator can know if the clients have refresh token support.
+In that case, the non-refreshable access token lifetime may be set to a short duration so that a similar level of security is provided.

 ## Configuration Guide